blockwave-near/money-market-contract/contracts/oracle/README.md

 # set vars
 REQUESTER=requester.account.testnet

-# send an example arbitrator request at the requester contract that you just deployed
+# send an NEAR price feed request at the requester contract that you just deployed
 bash ./scripts/new_request.sh --accountId $REQUESTER --paymentToken v2.wnear.flux-dev  --senderId $ACCOUNT

 # retrieve the details of the request that you just created (request at accountId)